josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <div class="alert is-helpful">

 `snapshot` only gets the initial value of the parameter map with this technique.
-Use the observable `paramMap` approach if there's a possibility that the router could re-use the component.
+Use the observable `paramMap` approach if there is a possibility that the router could re-use the component.
 This tutorial sample application uses with the observable `paramMap`.

 </div>